 LAA (Left Atrial Appendage) closure

-Time Frame: According to the local standards of care post-procedural (First in-hospital follow-up visit which will take place around 1-3 months after the procedure - depending on local treatment standards)
+Time Frame: According to the local standards of care post-procedural, up to 3 months (First in-hospital follow-up visit which will take place after the procedure - depending on local treatment standards).

-The closure is defined as complete seal or efficient seal with a peri-device leak ≤ 5 mm and assessed by Transthoracic or Transoesophageal Echo or cardiac computed tomography
+The LAA closure is defined as complete seal or efficient seal with a peri-device leak ≤ 5 mm and assessed by Transthoracic or Transoesophageal Echo or cardiac computed tomography, with colour flow Doppler.

-According to the local standards of care post-procedural (First in-hospital follow-up visit which will take place around 1-3 months after the procedure - depending on local treatment standards)
+According to the local standards of care post-procedural, up to 3 months (First in-hospital follow-up visit which will take place after the procedure - depending on local treatment standards).

 Device related complications

-Time Frame: According to the local standards of care post-procedural (First in-hospital follow-up visit which will take place around 1-3 months after the procedure - depending on local treatment standards)
+Time Frame: According to the local standards of care post-procedural, up to 3 months (First in-hospital follow-up visit which will take place around after the procedure - depending on local treatment standards).

 Serious adverse events (SAE)

-According to the local standards of care post-procedural (First in-hospital follow-up visit which will take place around 1-3 months after the procedure - depending on local treatment standards)
+According to the local standards of care post-procedural, up to 3 months (First in-hospital follow-up visit which will take place around after the procedure - depending on local treatment standards).

 Secondary Outcome Measures